 I joined the University of Liverpool as a Lecturer in Chinese Studies in 2016, in addition to this role I am also the coordinator for the Confucius Institute at the Department of Languages, Cultures and Film.

-Introduced to the world as a native of Mainland China, I had my Bachelor’s degree in Chinese Language and Literature from Peking University.
-I then enrolled abroad in France to further my education and successfully completed Master Degrees in both Chinese Studies and French as a Foreign Language.
+Introduced to the world as a native of Mainland China, I had my Bachelor’s degree in Chinese Language and Literature from Peking University before enrolling abroad in France to further my education.
 I obtained my PhD. in Transcultural Studies about Chinese rock music and modern social transformation in 2014.

-My passions include music, meditation, hiking, cultural traveling, dance and Art, as a practicing Buddhist I also constantly stay in touch with my spiritual side.
+My passions include music, meditation, hiking, cultural traveling, dancing and Art, as a practicing Buddhist I also constantly stay in touch with my spiritual side.